ecordes-vt/docs/src/docs/automate-studio/Training/walk/README.md

 This mutation asks the server to create an empty [Temporal Data Object (TDO)](apis/jobs-tasks-tdos?id=tdo-temporal-data-object), and return its `id` and `status`.

-?> The TDO is aiWARTE's general-purpose container object for passing job data around.
+?> The TDO is aiWARE's general-purpose container object for passing job data around.
 A TDO contains information about media files, and after a job is run, it will contain one or more entries in an `assets` array.
 The entries associate job data (by reference, using `signedUri` fields that point to the stored cognition results) with the TDO in question.
 Read more about TDOs [here](apis/jobs-tasks-tdos?id=tdo-temporal-data-object).

 You can use the **aiWARE api** node to execute any of the more than 200 API calls available in aiWARE's GraphQL API.
 The return value will be a JSON object, which can be accessed as the value of `msg.payload`.